cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

      - ``namespace:<namespace> app:<app-id> flow:<flow-id>``
    * - All Flowlets of all Flows of an Application
      - ``namespace:<namespace> app:<app-id> flow:*``
-   * - One Worker
+   * - One worker
      - ``namespace:<namespace> app:<app-id> worker:<worker-id>``
-   * - All Workers of an Application
+   * - All workers of an Application
      - ``namespace:<namespace> app:<app-id> workers:*``
    * - All Mappers of a MapReduce
      - ``namespace:<namespace> app:<app-id> mapreduce:<mapreduce-id> tasktype:m``